- Licensing and Education

 Policies that provide Managed Care Services

-The managed care system combines the delivery and financing of health care services.
-This limits your choice of doctors and hospitals.
-In return for this limited choice, you usually pay less for medical care (i.e., doctor visits, prescriptions, surgery and other covered benefits) than you would with traditional health insurance.
-The managed care network controls health care services.
-The types of Managed Care are:
+ACA compliant policies will often be tied to a provider care network.
+This affects your choice of doctors and hospitals because not all providers are part of the network.
+In return for this limited choice, you usually pay less for medical care (i.e., doctor visits, prescriptions, surgery and other covered benefits) than you would with traditional “fee-for-service” health insurance.
+The managed care network controls health care services in these narrower network options Be sure to review all providers available to you under each type of Managed Care Service network you choose.

 Limited Benefit Coverage Plans

 Limited benefit health plans are insurance products with reduced benefits intended to supplement comprehensive health insurance plans, not to be an alternative to them.
-You may have seen these types of plans marketed as Cancer Only, Specific Disease, Hospital Cash or Indemnity plans.
+You may have seen these types of plans marketed as Accident Policy, Cancer Only, Specific Disease or Heart Policies, Hospital Cash or Indemnity plans.
+They may also be Discounted Plans such as Pharmacy, Dental or Medical Clinic Memberships.
+These plans are not considered ACA compliant which could result in you paying additional out-of-pocket expenses for uncovered medical services and a fee or tax if you do not have a comprehensive health insurance plan as your primary plan.

 Other types of plans: